 Property management software is mainly used within the following sectors: residential housing, hotel and hospitality industry, commercial real estate or corporate real estate.
 Property and real estate managers have unique needs when it comes to technology and software.
 This becomes even more challenging due to the different roles and responsibilities in property and real estate management.
 There are many solutions on the market that meet these specific needs, either as a point solution or as integrated software.
-Of course this also means that average cost of property management software can vary considerably.
+Of course this also means that the average cost of property management software can vary considerably.

 Learn more about property management software

-Articles & White Papers | 14/02/2017
+Articles & White Papers | 26/04/2019

 Lease management and lease accounting

 The core functionality of any property management software is managing leases for landlords or tenants.
-Combining lease management for lessors and lessees in one software solution allows corporate real estate organisations to manage both their owned and rented real estate in the most efficient and effective way.
-In both situations all financial aspects of lease management such as lease payments, lease incomes, financial forecasting, price adjustments, price indexing and service costs calculations are managed and reported with a single integrated software solution.
+Combining lease management for lessors and lessees into one software solution allows corporate real estate organisations to manage both their owned and rented real estate in the most efficient and effective way.
+In both situations all financial aspects of lease management such as lease payments, lease incomes, financial forecasting, price adjustments, price indexing and service costs calculations are managed and reported within a single integrated software solution.

 Property management software and IWMS